MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 an uncatchable exception when there is an attempt to write into an immutable object, although a no-op operation may be sufficient [4]_.

-Immutable objects may be created in two ways:

--  At run-time, if the implementation allows this, as described in section :ref:`runtimeimmutables`,
--  At system/application configuration time by specifying objects in an XML configuration file, as described in the sections immediately below.
+Immutable objects are declared at build time by specifying objects in an XML configuration file, as described in the sections immediately below.

-In the second case the way the immutable object's descriptions are given to the Java virtual machine at startup is implementation-dependent.
-Most implementations will assume the immutable objects to be at some particular location in (read-only) memory: the implementation-dependent way to give the immutable objects at startup would therefore be trivial (nothing to do, but know the memory address).
+The immutable objects will be linked to a particular location in (read-only) memory.
 Note that immutable objects do not need to be copied in (scarce) ram memory to be manipulated [5]_.

 Software is made up of several parts, often called libraries, that may